canada-ca/canada-ca.github.io/_posts/2020-10-21-using-graphics.md

 ## Regional context of Northwest Territories

 The NWT is a land of diversity which consists of 33 communities spread over 1.3 million kilometers.
 Twelve of those communities are fly-in only.
 With a mix of urban and rural living, the speed and cost for digital infrastructure can vary significantly.
-Literacy levels also vary.
-70% of Indigenous adults are below IALSS level 3 (international functional literacy standard) in English.

 ### Languages